rebellon-carina/Project-3---Subreddit-Classification-APIs-and-NLP-/README.md

 ## Cleanup and Pre-processing

 - Cleanup Author that are from AutoModerator
-- Remove duplicates in Ttile
+- Remove duplicates in Title

 - ***Tokenizing*** (lower case and removed punctuations)
 - ***Stemming*** (transforms a word into its root form, e.g. eating/eats to eat, losing/loses to lose, why to whi, does to doe)